Revealing economic facts: LLMs know more than they say: Methodology

 \subsection{Experimental set-up}

-We exclusively use open-source LLMs, as, to the best of our knowledge, none of the providers of the leading proprietary models provide access to the hidden states of their models.
+We exclusively use open-source LLMs, as, to the best of our knowledge, none of the providers of the leading proprietary models provide access to the hidden states of their generative models.
 Furthermore, we focus on smaller models because these are easier and cheaper to use.
-The models we use are listed in Table \ref{tab:models}.
-In the main experiments, we test three models of the Llama 3 family (1B, 8B and 70B parameters) and the Phi-3-mini (3.8B parameters) model.
+The models we test are listed in Table \ref{tab:models}.
+In the main experiments, we consider three models of the Llama 3 family (1B, 8B and 70B parameters) and the Phi-3-mini (3.8B parameters) model.
 Apart from Llama 3 70B, we accessed the models through the \texttt{transformers} library \citep{wolf2020transformers} on an NVIDIA Tesla V100 GPU.
 Due to its large size, we use a quantised version of Llama 3 70B on 2 NVIDIA T4 GPUs and obtain the embeddings with the \texttt{llama-cpp-python} library.
-To obtain the text outputs, we use the non-quantised model hosted on \texttt{\href{https://replicate.com/}{replicate.com}}.
+To obtain this model's text outputs, we use the non-quantised model hosted on \texttt{\href{https://replicate.com/}{replicate.com}}.
 More details on the computational requirements can be found in Appendix \ref{appx:computation_time}.

 We also consider a reasoning model: Qwen QwQ (32B parameters).
-To assess whether the reasoning paradigm improves the estimation of regional and financial statistics we pit the model directly against Qwen 2.5 32B, which is the general-purpose LLM on which Qwen QwQ is based.
+To assess whether the reasoning paradigm improves the estimation of regional and financial statistics, we compare the model directly against Qwen 2.5 32B, which is the general-purpose LLM on which Qwen QwQ is based.
 To obtain the text output of both models, we use the instances hosted on \texttt{\href{https://groq.com/}{groq.com}}.
-We obtain the embeddings of Qwen 2.5 32B from a quantised version using the \texttt{llama-cpp-python}.
+We obtain the embeddings of Qwen 2.5 32B from a quantised version using \texttt{llama-cpp-python}.